-As a small business owner, it may be wise to hire an accountant, tax advisor, or utilize accounting software to ensure compliance with tax laws.
-These professionals can also keep your books in order since almost every state requires the recording of any business transactions.
+As a small business owner, it may be wise to hire an accountant or tax advisor or utilize accounting software to ensure compliance with tax laws.
+These professionals can also keep your books in order since almost every state requires recording any business transactions.
 Proper record-keeping and filing of all transactions and documents will simplify the tax process.
 Also, if you decide not to wait until April to file taxes, the IRS allows a quarterly pay-as-you-go payment system.
 Staying on top of your taxes protects your business, particularly from fines or back taxes.

 If you’re hiring employees, you’ll have to set up tax withholding records.
-What types of taxes you pay will be determined by whether or not the employees are listed as full-time, part-time, or independent contractors.
+What types of taxes you pay will determine whether the employees are listed as full-time, part-time, or independent contractors.
 Regardless, you’ll need to set up the following:

 - Federal Income Tax Withholding – As you’re hiring, new employees must fill out a W-4 employee withholding, which will then be sent to the IRS.

-- Federal Wage and Tax Statement – Every employee who joins your small business will need to have a W-2 Form filled out and filed and sent to the SSA.
+- Federal Wage and Tax Statement – Every employee joining your small business must have a W-2 Form filled out and filed, and sent to the SSA.

-Additionally, small business owners will also need to pay state and local taxes along with federal taxes.
+Small business owners will also need to pay state and local taxes and federal taxes.
 These state and local taxes may include:

 - Property tax

 Just like any other business, independent contractors must obtain proper permits and licenses.
-Depending on your industry and where your business is located, you may need to be licensed on the federal level as well as on the state or local level.
-Federal licenses are required for businesses involved in any sort of activity that is supervised and regulated by a federal agency.
+Depending on your industry and where your business is located, you may need to be licensed on the federal and state, or local levels.
+Federal licenses are required for businesses involved in any activity that is supervised and regulated by a federal agency.
 State licensing and permits will vary depending on location.

 Even as a small business owner, you’re subject to some of the laws and regulations that apply to large corporations.
 These include advertising, marketing, finance, intellectual property, and privacy laws.
-For companies that have employees, there are additional state and federal regulations that may need to be followed situationally.
+For companies with employees, additional state and federal regulations may need to be followed situationally.